shockhs/sports-app/README.md

+$ npm i - for installing all modules
-$ npm start for Starting
+$ npm start - for Starting